-Kansas State University Management's Discussion and Analysis

-For the Year Ended June 30, 2011
+Kansas State University Management's Discussion and Analysis For the Year Ended June 30, 2012

-The following Management's Discussion and Analysis (MD&A) provides an overview of the financial performance of Kansas State University (University) based on currently known facts, decisions and conditions.
-Readers are encouraged to consider this information in conjunction with the statements and footnotes.
+The following Management's Discussion and Analysis (MD&A) provides an overview of the financial performance of Kansas State University (University) based on currently known facts, decisions and conditions and is designed to assist readers in understanding the accompanying financial statements.
+These financial statements are prepared in accordance with Government Accounting Standards Board (GASB) principles, with the exception of GASB Statement 39, Determining Whether Certain Organizations Are Component Units.
+The University has made the decision not to include the Kansas State University Foundation within the University's unaudited financial statements.
+Readers are encouraged to consider this information in conjunction with the financial statements and footnotes.
 The financial statements, footnotes, and this discussion are the responsibility of management.